mandareis/ruby-project-guidelines/README.md

 # COIN COLLECTOR

-#### Coin Collect is an fun game that allows you to bet in a game of heads or tails, and if you are feeling lucky you can bet double or nothing.
+#### Coin Collect is an fun game that allows you to bet in a game of heads or tails.

 ## INSTRUCTIONS